Updated on 20 October 2022

 1. Know what to wear to a job interview

 Demonstrate that you’re the perfect match for their team by dressing appropriately for the industry.
-While a suit might be appropriate for corporate jobs, you could appear stuffy and overdressed for a tech start-up.
+While a suit might be appropriate for a large corporate company, you could appear stuffy and overdressed for a tech start-up.

 The easiest way to make sure you dress appropriately is to simply ask, “What should I wear to the job interview?”.
-The best person to ask is the Human Resource Manager who sets up the interview, but you could also ask anyone you know who works in a similar company.
-If in doubt, always dress slightly more formally than you think is appropriate.
-It’s better to be overdressed than underdressed.
+The best person to ask is the Human Resources Manager/Recruiter who sets up the interview, but you could also ask anyone you know who works in a similar company.
+If in doubt, always dress slightly more formally than you think is appropriate - it’s better to be overdressed than underdressed!

-Anything that fits poorly, bright or distracting clothes, jewellery, or too much makeup, overly casual items like a cap, singlet top or sunglasses.
+Top Tip: It's best to avoid anything that fits poorly, bright or distracting clothes, or overly casual items like a cap or sunglasses.

 2. How to ace an interview with your body language

 Body language is one of the most important ways to make a good first impression in an interview.
-Smile and shake hands with anyone you meet.
+Don't forget to smile even if you you're feeling super nervous!
 You can make a good impression at your job interview by making direct eye contact during conversation.

 If you’re in a panel interview, make sure to look at whoever is asking you the question.
 While answering take turns in making eye contact with each person.
 If this is one of your first interviews, it pays to practice your body language with a family member or friend until you’ve nailed it.

-If you have a tendency to cross your arms when you speak, fiddle with your hair, look at the floor, slouch or chew gum, you’ll need to make a conscious effort to stop.
+Top Tip: Be aware of any ticks or habits you might have e.g. tendency to cross your arms when you speak, fiddle with your hair, looking at the floor or slouching.

 3. Treat everyone like your interviewer

 One of the best interview tips is something you can do from the moment you leave the house.
 That is to treat everyone you meet with the same respect as you would your interviewer.
-When you get to the building, make eye contact and shake hands with anyone you meet.
 Not only is this a great ‘how to prepare for a job interview’ mindset, but you never know if any of the people you meet will be sitting across the desk making decisions about your future.